 In our car park, next to the lifts, there are several disabled parking slots.

 The ticket office is open from Monday to Saturday from 10:00 to 18:00.
 On performance days it’s open one hour prior to the concert for tickets sale for that day only.

 Shop and Bookshop

-The Head Office’s shop/bookshop opens daily from 10:00 to 18:00 (on performance days it’s open one hour prior to the concert), closes on Sundays.
+The Head Office’s shop/bookshop opens daily from 10:00 to 18:00 (on performance days it’s open one hour prior to the concert), closes on Sundays and holidays.
 The Museum shop is open from 10:00 to 18:00, closes on Tuesdays.

 The Museum Cafeteria is open from 10:00 to 17:00 and closes on Tuesdays.
 The Ice-cream shop in the Gulbenkian Garden is open from tuesdays to sunday, from 10:00 to 19:00.